 Behind the Camera

 Starting out in Photojournalism/storytelling at daily newspapers, Mark’s interest eventually turned toward a focus on studio lighting and location 4x5 camera work.
 Assisting several commercial photographers in the Cincinnati area led to creating his own commercial photography business to serve nationwide and local clients.
-Having had pictures published in magazines like Architectural Digest and Rolling Stone is one thing but the real inspiration comes from directly serving the needs of our Architectural and Corporate clients, says Mark.
+Having pictures published in magazines like Architectural Digest and Rolling Stone is one thing but the real inspiration comes not from editorial work but from serving the needs of our Architectural and Corporate clients, says Mark.

 I'm eager to speak with you about your Architectural and Corporate Photography project, says Mark.
 We’re different in that we don’t reflect a "single point perspective," "my way or the highway" type relationship.
 I actually refuse to have my own photography style.
 I let the intentions of your project show through my photography so it's not proper for me to make it about me.